Bonnie Arnold: Life and career

 Arnold has a B.S. in journalism from the University of Georgia and a M.S. in journalism from Boston University.
 Her interest in journalism led her to her first professional assignment as unit publicist for American Playhouse's debut production, King of America.
 Arnold's first job on a Hollywood feature was as production coordinator for Neil Simon's The Slugger's Wife, a 1984 film shot in Atlanta and produced by Ray Stark, who was responsible for many of Simon and Barbra Streisand's movie hits.
 "I got a real sense of filmmaking the Hollywood way," Arnold recalls.
 From there, she freelanced in film production in Atlanta and met producer David Picker, who invited her to work at Columbia Pictures in Los Angeles.
 While working on the Tony Scott movie Revenge at Columbia, Arnold met Kevin Costner and ended up joining the Dances with Wolves production as associate producer.
 In 1992, Arnold was recruited by Peter Schneider and John Lasseter to work on Toy Story for Disney.
 When Toy Story became a box office smash, she produced Tarzan, overseeing a crew of 1,100 and a $130 million budget—four and a third times that of Toy Story.
 In 2001, after she finished Tarzan, Jeffrey Katzenberg invited Arnold to produce Over the Hedge at DreamWorks Animation.

 Arnold continued to work on the How to Train Your Dragon franchise, for which she has received a Golden Globe Award and two Academy Award nominations.

 After DreamWorks saw a series of financially disappointing films, DreamWorks Animation named Arnold co-president of feature animation in early 2015.
 Along with Mireille Soria, she was tasked with overseeing creative development and production of DWA's theatrical releases.
 In 2016, Soria stepped down from her role as co-president to return to producing, leaving Arnold the sole president of feature animation.

-Arnold remained an executive at DreamWorks Animation until 2017, when she returned to her work as a full-time producer.
-Arnold served as an executive producer on Orion and the Dark which was released on Netflix on February 2, 2024.
-More recently, she also executive-produced Netflix and Locksmith Animation's That Christmas which was released on December 4, 2024.
-Arnold is set to produce an upcoming Peanuts animated feature film for Apple TV+.
+Arnold became an executive at DreamWorks Animation until 2017 when she returned to her work as a full-time producer.
+Arnold executive-produced the Netflix and DreamWorks Animation film Orion and the Dark which was released on February 2, 2024.
+More recently, Arnold also executive-produced the Netflix and Locksmith Animation film That Christmas which was released on December 4, 2024.

+Arnold is set to produce an upcoming Peanuts animated feature film for Apple TV.
 Work on the project began in 2024.

 To date, Arnold's films have grossed over $2.2 billion at the box office.
 In addition, she is a member of the Academy of Motion Picture Arts and Sciences and the British Academy of Film and Television Arts.